 Residency in Pathology - Anatomic & Clinical Pathology

-Westchester Medical Center is a 668 bed hospital located on the campus and near the Basic Sciences Building of New York Medical College, which houses the research and undergraduate teaching facilities of the Department of Pathology.
+Westchester Medical Center Hospital (WMC) of the Westchester Medical Center Health Network is a 668 bed hospital located on the campus and near the Basic Sciences Building of New York Medical College, which houses the research and undergraduate teaching facilities of the Department of Pathology.
 The Medical Center serves as a referral center for the region comprising seven counties to the north of New York City.
 Approximately 16,000 surgical specimens, 110 autopsies, and approximately 8,000,000 clinical laboratory tests are accessed each year.
 The Maria Fareri Children's Hospital which opened in September, 2004, adjoins the main hospital and is an architecturally unique, "kid-friendly" three story building of 200,000 sq. ft. with 114 acute care beds.

 Fully approved pathology residency programs are offered in anatomic pathology, clinical pathology (three years) and combined anatomic and clinical pathology (four years).
 The training integrates both anatomical and clinical pathologic training throughout all four years.
 Anatomic pathology training includes surgical pathology, autopsy pathology, hematopathology, renal pathology, neuropathology, cytopathology, cytogenetics, molecular genetics, and forensic pathology.
 Clinical pathology encompasses clinical chemistry, hematology, transfusion medicine, transplant immunology, flow cytometry, medical microbiology, immunology, serology, laboratory management and informatics.